ember-codemods/ember-codemods-telemetry-helpers/README.md

 Telemetry helpers runs the app, grabs basic info about all of the modules at runtime.
-This allows the codemod to know the names of every helper, component, route, controller, etc in the app without guessing / relying on static analysis.
+This allows the codemod to know the names of every helper, component, route, controller, etc. in the app without guessing / relying on static analysis.
 They basically help you to create "runtime assisted codemods".

 ## Goal
-The goal of the project though was to enable each codemod to manage its own type of data gathering and that the gather-telemetry-helpers package provides the harness to run that custom gathering function
+The goal of this project is to enable each codemod to manage its own type of data gathering and that this package provides the harness to run that custom gathering function.

 ## Usage

-Assuming you are authoring a codemod with [codemod-cli](https://github.com/rwjblue/codemod-cli), `ember-codemods-telemetry-helpers` allows you freedom to assign your own "telemetry gathering" function while provide one of its own out of the box (opt-in).
+Assuming you are authoring a codemod with [codemod-cli](https://github.com/rwjblue/codemod-cli), `ember-codemods-telemetry-helpers` allows you the freedom to assign your own "telemetry gathering" function while provide one of its own out of the box (opt-in).

 ```javascript
 #!/usr/bin/env node